rcastellotti/programming-task-dse/README.md

 + I used [rxi/log.c](https://github.com/rxi/log.c) to have a prettier logging, I don't think this is a violation of "only use standard libraries"
 + I am acquiring locks only on buckets in order to not block the entire hashmap
 + I asked chatGPT to generate a simple hashing function, it's far from being a good hash function, but this is intended, as we need to test for collisions
++ To simplify some things I decided to use "dead" as a "tombstone" value for elements deleted
++ The implementation for the linked lists comes from an old assignment I did during my bachelor
++ I consulted (and took some code) from: [https://users.cs.cf.ac.uk/Dave.Marshall/C/node27.html](https://users.cs.cf.ac.uk/Dave.Marshall/C/node27.html)

 ### Test the linked list implementation
 ```c